resolve109/study-aws-sa/aws-study-guide.md

   - Works with EventBridge to create automated notification workflows when PII is detected
   - Can be used to scan S3 buckets to ensure compliance with regulations that prohibit storage of PII
   - Perfect solution for organizations that need to automatically scan storage locations for sensitive information
+- **Data Discovery Capabilities**:
+  - Perfect for discovering personally identifiable information (PII) or financial information in S3 buckets
+  - Can be configured to scan data lakes managed by AWS Lake Formation
+  - Uses managed identifiers to detect sensitive data types like passport numbers and credit card numbers
+  - More effective for sensitive data discovery than AWS Audit Manager, S3 Inventory, or S3 Select
+  - Provides comprehensive reporting on where sensitive information exists in your storage
+  - Essential for internal audits and compliance verification

 ### AWS Snowball with Tape Gateway
 - **Large Data Migration**: